Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Flying Sword.md

 aliases: ["Flying Sword"]
 ---
 # Flying Sword
 *Source: Monster Manual p.
-20, Curse of Strahd.
+20, Curse of Strahd, Tasha's Cauldron of Everything.
 Available in the SRD and the Basic Rules.*

 A flying sword dances through the air, fighting with the confidence of a warrior that can't be injured.
 Swords are the most common weapons animated with magic.
 Axes, clubs, daggers, maces, spears, and even self-loading crossbows are also known to exist in animated object form.